 In 2008, the tribe invested in a new casino and resort on the same land.
 The lavish $116 million project was carried out while the original Turtle Creek casino remained open.
 A very modern building, the new casino features a silver metal exterior that rises slowly out of the ground in front of the six-story hotel.
 Outdoor lights shine on the building in an ever-changing multi-color night-time display, while a water feature creates a park-like feeling that invites guests to linger before heading into the building.

 Inside, the casino offers a massive gaming area with multi-story lounges overlooking the floor.
-There is also a non-smoking poker room and lounge, as well as, conference areas, 137-room hotel, three bars, and dining.
-Guests can sit down to an excellent steak in a fine dining restaurant called, Bourbons 72, eat as much as possible in the buffet called, Seasons, or grab a quick bite at The Deli before heading back to the gaming floor.
+There is also a non-smoking poker room and lounge, as well as conference areas, a 137-room hotel, three bars, and dining.
+Guests can sit down to an excellent steak in a fine dining restaurant called, Bourbons 72 or grab a quick bite at The Deli before heading back to the gaming floor.

 Get Additional Wins Through The Players Club